Mycobacteriology Laboratory

 2. European Regimen Accelerator For Tuberculosis (ERA4TB; IMI 2 - Horizon 2020)

-Since 2020, the Mycobacteriology Laboratory has been one of 31 partners in the European Commission- funded project “European Regimen Accelerator For Tuberculosis” (ERA4TB; IMI 2 - Horizon 2020; Jan.
+Since 2020, the Mycobacteriology Laboratory has been one of 31 partners in the European Commission-funded project “European Regimen Accelerator For Tuberculosis” (ERA4TB; IMI 2 - Horizon 2020; Jan.
 1, 2020-Dec.
 31, 2026), which involves public and private entities with the goal of developing at least two or more new drug combination regimens ready for phase II clinical development (https://era4tb.org/).
 The Mycobacteriology group has been able to expand its expertise in order to evaluate the intracellular activity of new antitubercular and/or anti-virulence compounds.
-In particular, Granuloma-like structure (GLS) assay and ex-vivo infection model with THP-1 cell line were developed and implemented.
-We have also studied the mechanism of action of two compounds currently in Phase 2 clinical development (doi: 10.1016/j.isci.2023.106411) and are characterizing the mechanism of action of 4 antitubercular compounds, 3 of which are already in Phase I clinical trials.
+In particular, ex vivo infection models were developed and implemented both with the THP-1 cell line and using PBMCs (peripheral blood mononuclear cells) in the GLS (granuloma-like structure) test.
+In this context, we are studying the mechanism of action of compounds currently in Phase 1/2 clinical development and evaluating possible combination therapies using innovative systems.

 Collaborations: